 These activities are supported by established and internationally recognized researchers and movement disorder clinicians, as well as junior scientists, postdoctoral trainees, graduate students, and visiting scientists.

-The Mayo Clinic Jacksonville APDA Center for Advanced Research synergizes with the existing Mayo Clinic APDA Parkinson's disease Information and Referral Center.
+The Mayo Clinic Jacksonville APDA Center for Advanced Research synergizes with the existing Mayo Clinic APDA Information & Referral Center.